 - Inspect your feet daily, looking for any signs of injury.

-- Moisturize skin regular to prevent cracking or peeling.
+- Moisturize skin regularly to prevent cracking or peeling.
 Do not apply moisturizer to an open sore.

-- Trim fingernails and toenails carefully to prevent injury to surrounding skin.
+- Trim fingernails and toenails carefully to prevent injury to the surrounding skin.

 - Protect your hands and feet by wearing proper footwear and gloves.